 High School career

-In his four years as a student-athlete at Edison High School, Shields touched in with times that rivaled top-8 finishes at NCAA Division 1 Championships.
+In his four years as a student-athlete at Edison High School, Shields registered times that rivaled top-8 finishes at NCAA Division 1 Championships.
 He won the CIF Southern Section title in the 200-yard freestyle four years in a row, also bringing home two titles in the 100-yard butterfly.
-Shields was named the National High School Swimmer of the Year his senior year (2009), and set the national high school record in the 200-yard freestyle.
+Shields was named the National High School Swimmer of the Year his senior year (2009), and set the national high school record in the 200-yard freestyle (1:33.83).

 National and International swimming